-- 1. Buildings, structures, and premises may be used for lawful residential, municipal, or nonprofit recreational purposes, for any agricultural use, except piggeries and fur farms, and for uses customarily accessory thereto, and for the following commercial purposes but no others: - a) The display and sale at a roadside stand or otherwise of natural products, the major portion of which are raised on the premises of the owner. - b) The office of a doctor or dentist or other member of a recognized profession residing on the premises, providing there is no display or advertising except for permitted signs. - c) Any of the following uses, provided it is not injurious, noxious, or offensive and only if authorized by the Board of Appeals subject to appropriate conditions where such are deemed necessary to protect the Town: - (1) Greenhouse or sawmill. - (2) Aviation field, golf course, boathouse, livery riding stable or ski tow. - (3) Gravel, loam, sand, or stone removal.
-No authorization by the Board of Appeals shall be required when the removal of such materials is incidental to the construction or alteration of buildings thereon for which a permit has been issued by the Board of Selectmen or to the construction of a street or way in the subdivision which has been approved by the Planning Board. - (4) Veterinary hospital. - (5) The use of a room in a dwelling or accessory building for a customary home occupation. - (6) Any other use determined by the Board of Appeals to be similar to one or more of the uses specifically authorized and not detrimental to a neighborhood. - 2.
-An accessory family dwelling unit is authorized by special permit only.
-The special permit must be recorded prior to the issuing of an occupancy permit.
-Upon transfer of property, the special permit shall become null and void.
-An accessory use in a single family dwelling is subject to the following conditions:
+- 1. Buildings, structures, and premises may be used for lawful residential, municipal, or nonprofit recreational purposes, for any agricultural use, except piggeries and fur farms, and for uses customarily accessory thereto, and for the following commercial purposes but no others: - a) The display and sale at a roadside stand or otherwise of natural products, the major portion of which are raised on the premises of the owner. - b) Home Based Businesses subject to the provisions of V. USE REGULATIONS, Sub-Section AA.
+Home Based Businesses.
+(Revised June 14, 2010) - c) Any of the following uses, provided it is not injurious, noxious, or offensive and only if authorized by the Board of Appeals subject to appropriate conditions where such are deemed necessary to protect the Town: - 1) Greenhouse or sawmill. - 2) Aviation field, golf course, boathouse, livery riding stable or ski tow. - 3) Gravel, loam, sand, or stone removal.
+No authorization by the Board of Appeals shall be required when the removal of such materials is incidental to the construction or alteration of buildings thereon for which a permit has been issued by the Board of Selectmen or to the construction of a street or way in the subdivision which has been approved by the Planning Board. - 4) Veterinary hospital. - Any other use determined by the Board of Appeals to be similar to one or more of the uses specifically authorized and not detrimental to a neighborhood.